tc39/proposal-dynamic-import/HTML Integration.md

 1. Let _url_ be the result of resolving a module specifier given _referencing script_ and _specifier_.
 If the result is failure, asynchronously complete this algorithm with a `TypeError` exception and abort these steps.
 1. Let _credentials mode_ be `"omit"`.
 1. If _referencing script_ is a [module script](https://html.spec.whatwg.org/#module-script), set _credentials mode_ to _referencing script_'s [credentials mode](https://html.spec.whatwg.org/#concept-module-script-credentials-mode).
 1. [Fetch a module script tree](https://html.spec.whatwg.org/multipage/webappapis.html#fetch-a-module-script-tree) given _url_, _settings object_, `"script"`, _referencing script_'s [cryptographic nonce](https://html.spec.whatwg.org/#concept-module-script-nonce), _referencing script_'s [parser state](https://html.spec.whatwg.org/#concept-module-script-parser), and _credentials mode_.
 If fetching a module script tree asynchronously completes with null, asynchronously complete this algorithm with an abrupt completion whose value is a new `TypeError`.
+Otherwise, let _module script_ be the asynchronous completion value, and continue this algorithm.
+1. [Run the module script](https://html.spec.whatwg.org/#run-a-module-script) _module script_, with the rethrow errors flag set.
+If running the module script throws an exception, asynchronously complete this algorithm with an abrupt completion whose value is the exception.
 Otherwise, asynchronously complete this algorithm with a normal completion whose value is undefined.